ibm-cloud-docs/account/catalog-scans.md

 {:important: .important}
 {:download: .download}

-# Testing software for vulnerabilities
+# Scanning software for vulnerabilities
 {: #scans}

 Before you install instances of software from the {{site.data.keyword.cloud}} catalog, you might want to complete a vulnerability assessment on the software.
 By doing so, you can reduce the probability of security threats and unauthorized access of systems.